fredbanda/fredbanda/README.md

 - 👋 Hi, I’m @fredbanda
 - 👀 I’m a full stack developer.
 I do play well with MERN, MEAN.
-I do great with C#, C++ and SQL too.
+I do great with C#, C++, Java and SQL too .
 Oh and ruby and her cousin rails
 - 🌱 When I grow up I would like to do alot of open source contributions.
 Wait am grown up just started contributing to open source not sauce
 -  Done uncertified traning on DevOps that include Docker, Kubernetes, Git and a few on my belt but I use tracksuit got no belt
 - 💞️ I’m looking to collaborate on different projects that can enrich my learning experience
+- And not really on this one but that 37 hour cybersecurity tutorial from Microsoft is wow try it am enjoying it
 - 📫 How to reach me well email fredcbanda@hotmail.com

 <!---